gaurav-bhardwaj03/Uruv/README.md

 we digress a little. `Benchmark.cpp` contains a variable _dataset_prep_threads_.
 The value of this variable needs to be set equal to the value set in step 3 of Section 1, otherwise the benchmarks will fail to execute.
-Additionally, only execute these benchmarks with dataset sizes stored on disk.
+Additionally, it is critical that you execute these benchmarks with datasets that are stored on disk by following the steps in Section 1.

 Coming back to building and running the benchmarks, the script `run_benchmarks.sh` builds the code and runs the executable for you.
 However, if you